adamzolyak/letswafflebot/README.md

 ## Getting Started

+Note: Let's Waffle!
+Bot is NOT currently hosted.
+Therefore, you can only use it by creating your own GitHub App and running it yourself.

 To start using Let's Waffle!
 Bot, you'll need a GitHub repo.
 We suggest creating a new repo as a learning playground.
 To get started:

 1. Create a new GitHub repo (if needed).